IntelligentSystemsLabUTV/ldc24-gcs/README.md

-# dua-template
+# ldc24-gcs

-GitHub template repositories for projects based on the Distributed Unified Architecture.
+GCS software for LDC24.

+## DUA integration

 See [`dua-template.md`](dua-template.md) for more information.